joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > 3. This will generate 12 files, 6 for each sample, with the respective names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph. **Rename** according the sample (under- and overexpressed): MF tableUnder, BP tableUnder, CC tableUnder, MF graphUnder, BP graphUnder, CC graphUnder, MF tableOver, BP tableOver, CC tableOver , MF graphOver, BP graphOver and CC graphOver.
 >
 >    > ## {% icon question %} Question
->    > 1.
-When analyzing the both tables under and over, what are the related genes, heart or brain?
+>    > When analyzing the both tables under and over, what are the related genes, heart or brain?

 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > 1.
-The BP tableUnder table regards the genes that are more expressed in the brain than in the heart, therefore the terms are related to brain function.
-Unlike the BP tableOver table, it has the most expressed gjoanapaulas/enes that are related to the heart.
+>    > The *BP tableUnder* table regards the genes that are more expressed in the brain than in the heart, therefore the terms are related to brain function.
+Unlike the *BP tableOver* table, it has the most expressed gjoanapaulas/enes that are related to the heart.
 >    > </details>
 >    {: .question}
 {: .hands_on}